Hasu-naj/alx-low_level_programming/0x09-static_libraries/README.md

-This is a README file for a directory 0x09-static_libraries
+THis is a readme file for directory 0x09-static_libraries